Designs via Free Probability: From -design to -freeness

 We have thus expressed Haar channels as a sum of free cumulants as defined in Eq.\eqref{eq_free_cumu_def}.
 In the first few orders, this reads

 \begin{widetext}

-\end{widetext} where the colored lines indicate the permutation operators: for instance, parallel lines correspond to identities, while two lines that cross to the swap $W_{(2, 1)}$ and so on.
+\end{widetext} where the colored lines indicate the permutation operators: for instance, parallel lines correspond to identities, while two lines that cross to the swap $P_{(2, 1)}$ and so on.
 In the simple case where $A_{i}=A$, these expressions recover the expansions of $\Phi_\text{\rm Haar}^{(k)}$ in Eq.\eqref{eq_PhiHaar} introduced in Sec.\ref{sec_haar}.

 Summarizing, it is known that $k$-th Haar channels are the sum of permutations.
 Here, we have identified coefficients at the leading order in $D$ as free-cumulants.
-The subleading corrections of order $O(D^{-2})$ are irrelevant for the asymptotic properties of mixed OTOC (as we discuss below), but they could become important for other quantities, for instance, to compute Page corrections to the Renyi entropies.
+The subleading corrections of order $O(D^{-2})$ are irrelevant for the asymptotic properties of mixed OTOC (as we discuss below).